DanielMazurkiewicz/utime/README.md

 ```

 # API

 ## Utime.registerZone(name, timeZoneDatabase, defaultTimeZone)
 Registers new time zone database with given name.
-Last parameter is optional and points a default time zone
+Last parameter is optional and points a default time zone.
+Clean instance of Utime contains "utc" zone which is also default until new zone will be registeres as default

 ## Utime.isRegistered(name)
 Checks if given time zone name is already registered